That email marketing works; we all can unanimously agree upon that. But email marketing is only as effective as the strategy behind it.

 - Decide your goals for the triggered email campaign.

-- Will it be a visit to a landing page, registering for a webinar, or out an out sale?
-Once your objectives are clear, it becomes easier to align every tiny aspect of this email campaign towards that one goal.
+- Will it be a visit to a landing page, registering for a webinar, or an out sale?
+Once your objectives are clear, it becomes easier to align every tiny aspect of this email campaign toward that one goal.
 It also tells you whether the campaign is successful or not.

 - Create an outline of your customer’s buying journey and map out the various touchpoints where email communication can do wonders.
 Now, compose highly relevant and topical emails for the above touchpoints.

 - Ensure that the creatives, copy, and content of each email are alignment with the overall triggered email campaign goals.